AndyWeigl1/ui_testing/roadmap.md

     * ~~Implement a comprehensive logging view accessible from the GUI, potentially with filtering and search capabilities for past script runs.~~
     * **Implementation Complete:** Full-featured history dialog with advanced filtering, search, and export capabilities.
 * **Undo/Redo for Console Clearing:** Add an undo/redo functionality for the console clearing action.
+* **Add ability to favorite scripts for easy run access:** Let the user favorite scripts that they frequently use which gives them quick access to run those.

 ### New Enhancement Ideas 💡
 Based on the completed history feature, consider these additions: